mpeuster/estate/README.md

 (this are just some nodes that help to keep track of everything already implemented in the system, early work, no ende-user documentation)

 ATTENTION: This software is currently under development and used as a very early prototype to test same basic ideas.

+## How to run?

+Add main folder to your PYTHONPATH: export PYTHONPATH="$HOME/estate:$PYTHONPATH"

+Run: python test